robingenz/docker-texlive/README.md

 # docker-texlive

-Docker image with NodeJS and OpenCV.
+🐳 Docker image with TeX Live.

 ## How to use this image